Jorgensonnj/leetcode-python/README.md

 ## Organization

-Python Leetcode solutions are kept in the `questions` directory.
+Python Leetcode solutions are kept in `problems/`.
 Solutions are symlinked to their topic folders accordingly using the symlink.sh script

 ## Usage